 Now I know what you’re thinking – Why would you actually promote using your phone during class?
 Don’t you want to discourage your students from using their technology during lessons?

 Well, yes and no.

 Today, we have so much available at our fingertips via smartphone technology, it’s impossible to avoid and almost embarrassing to not take advantage of.
 Yes, in the past we would have taught our students how to search for terms in a printed dictionary or how to find synonyms in a printed thesaurus.
 But now we have apps at our disposal which can enhance one’s language study if used properly.
 So why not teach our students using the tools they already have access to?
 Another great thing about smartphone use within the class?
 Photos.
 Real, authentic photos from students’ everyday lives.
 How many times do we reference our families, vacations, hobbies, or lifestyles during a language class?
 (FYI – The answer is A LOT!!!)
 So why not allow ourselves as teachers and our students the opportunity to authentically share with each other photos that represent those aspects of their lives?
-Smartphone use during class may not be a popular choice, but if monitored and managed properly, it can add to your lessons.
+Smartphone use during class, if monitored and managed properly, can add to your lessons.